Our strategic plan communicates the priority work we're doing to achieve our purpose: Helping every Washington resident live, work, drive, and thrive.

 - We will deploy technology to aid the agency in processing and understanding customer open text feedback received from our website and survey tools.

-- Conduct regulatory improvement effort to identify and eliminate barriers in the agency’s rules, policies, and business practices.
+- Conduct regulatory improvement efforts to identify and eliminate barriers in the agency’s rules, policies, and business practices.

 - We will catalog policies and regulations and identify potential regulatory improvements to enhance access to our services.